Title: Stacy in Bloom

 "So don't try to," he responded with an encouraging smile.
 "Your friends already know you as someone other than Renee's little sister – give your teachers the same chance."

-At that moment, Stacy couldn't help but wonder – what did he see her as, beyond Renee's little sister, and fellow bandmate?
+At that moment, Stacy couldn't help but wonder – what did he see her as, beyond Renee's little sister?
+Fellow bandmate?
+Friend?
 She pushed the thought down almost as soon as she realized it had floated, unbidden, into her mind.
-We're friends, she reminded herself.
-And, now that we're suddenly the leaders of Kids Inc, maybe we'll become even better friends than we were before.
+We are friends, she reminded herself.
+And, now that we're suddenly the leaders of Kids Incorporated, maybe we'll become even better friends than we were before.

 And anything beyond that…?